WFSC-DataWrangling-Sp24/Guswiler_WFSC-596/README.md

   - assignment_keys: Assignment answer keys obtained from Dr. Ellen Bledsoe
 - outputs: Data visualizations saved from lessons and assignments
 - scripts:
-  - assignments: Rmarkdown scripts of all completed assigments
+  - assignments: Rmarkdown and R scripts relating to assigments
-  - lessons: Rmarkdown scripts of all lessons
+  - lessons: Rmarkdown and R scripts relating to lessons

 ## Guswiler_FinalProject/
 Contains all files associated with the final project for the class.